movie-book-recommender/movie-book-backend/documentation/architecture.md

 ## Front End

-Front end application is a React application, running on a Docker container under user ubuntu.
+Front end application is a React application, running on a Docker container under user ubuntu, using this backend's API's to fetch data.

-Further points to be added
+Check the [repository for the frontend](https://github.com/movie-book-recommender/movie-book-recommender-project) for specific details.

 ## Backend